delta-io/delta/.github/ISSUE_TEMPLATE/feature-request.md

 ## Feature request

 ### Overview

 <!-- Provide a high-level description of the feature request. -->

-### Willingness to contribute
-The Delta Lake Community encourages new feature contributions.
-Would you or another member of your organization be willing to contribute an implementation of this feature?

-- [ ] Yes.
-I can contribute this feature independently.
-- [ ] Yes.
-I would be willing to contribute this feature with guidance from the Delta Lake community.
-- [ ] No. I cannot contribute this feature at this time.

 ### Specific requirements of feature